-LeBron James takes the long road for luxury luggage maker Rimowa
+LeBron James doesn’t need to endorse anything.
+Here’s why he’s promoting this luxury luggage brand

 So when he does, he wants to make it count.
 Which is why his new ad for luxury luggage brand Rimowa isn’t about craft, design, quality, and durability but rather a monologue on the road of life experiences.

 The spot is part of Rimowa’s ongoing “Never Still” campaign, which launched last year to celebrate the brand’s 120th anniversary.
-The 2018 edition featured shorts following such artists, athletes, and designers as Roger Federer, Virgil Abloh, and chef Nobu Matsuhisa.
+The 2018 edition, created with agency Anomaly, featured shorts following such artists, athletes, and designers as Roger Federer, Virgil Abloh, and chef Nobu Matsuhisa.
 This year’s lineup includes James, fashion designer Kim Jones, and Chinese pianist Yuja Wang.

 Last year, James told me that his strategy in picking brand partners has evolved significantly over his career.
 “Athletes used to just take the endorsement deals to grab the cash.
 A drink deal, a fast-food deal, a shoe deal, whatever other category or thing came your way,” he said.
 “Now, you have to really think about the company.
 What do they stand for?
 What’s their marketing strategy?
 If I’m going to partner with someone, I need to be comfortable with taking you directly to my fans through my channels.
 It’s a totally different perspective from when I started.”